MoeraOrg/moeraorg.github.io/administration/tools/moname.md

 `-a, --add <name> <uri>`

 : Add a new name to the naming server and set its node URI to `<uri>`.
 The updating and signing keys are generated automatically.
+Save both outputs: the 24 secret words are required for future updates, and the signing key is needed by the node that will use the name.

   ```
   $ moname -da moname-sample https://moname.moera.social/moera